Zen to Go Logo

 • Script:

-• "Now, bring all your attention to your breath.
-Feel the air coming in through your nose, filling your lungs, and slowly leaving.
-Don’t change anything, just observe your body’s natural rhythm".
+• "Now, bring all your attention to your breathing.
+Feel the air coming in through your nose, filling your lungs, and exhaling slowly.
+Don’t change anything, just observe the natural rhythm of your body".

-• "It’s normal for the mind to wander to pending tasks.
-When it does, just notice it, and kindly return your attention to your breath".
+• "It’s normal for your mind to wander to tasks.
+When it does, simply notice, and kindly bring your attention back to your breathing".

-2. The exercise of the 5 senses to anchor yourself in the present
+2. The 5 senses exercise to anchor in the present

-Ideal for those moments of overwhelm when the mind won't stop.
-It helps break the cycle of thoughts and reconnect with the environment again.
+Ideal for those moments of overwhelm where the mind doesn’t stop.
+It helps break the cycle of thoughts and reconnect with the environment.

-• Objective: Reduce anxiety and stress in the moment.
+• Objective: Reduce anxiety and stress of the moment.

 • Script:

-• "Take a moment and, without judging, just notice what is around you.
+• "Take a moment and, without judgment, simply notice what is around you.
 First, identify five things you can see: your monitor, a pen, the light coming in through the window".

-• "Now, pay attention to four things you can feel: the texture of your chair, your feet on the floor, the temperature of the air".
+• "Now, pay attention to four things you can feel: the texture of your chair, your feet touching the floor, the temperature of the air".

 • "Then, listen for three things you can hear: someone typing, a distant conversation, your own breathing".

-• "Focus on two things you can smell: the aroma of coffee in your cup or any other subtle scent in the air".
+• "Focus on two things you can smell: the aroma of coffee in your cup or any other subtle scent in the environment".

-• "And finally, bring to your awareness one thing you can taste: the flavor left by your last drink or simply the taste in your mouth".
+• "And to finish, bring to your awareness one thing you can taste: the taste left by your last drink or simply the taste in your mouth".

 10-minute practices to deepen calm

-When you have a bit more leeway, these exercises help release the tension that accumulates in the body.
-They are perfect for the middle of the day or to end the day with a different energy.
+When you have a little more leeway, these exercises help release the tension that accumulates in the body.
+They are perfect for the midpoint of the day or to close the day with a different energy.

 Progressive muscle relaxation technique

-This exercise is excellent for releasing the physical tension we carry from stress and poor posture.
+This exercise is excellent for releasing the physical tension we carry due to stress and poor postures.

 • Objective: Reduce physical and mental tension.

-• Format: In a desk chair or, ideally, in a Shiatsu massage chair.
+• Mode: In the office chair or, ideally, in a Shiatsu massage chair.

 • Script:

-• "Find a comfortable position.
+• "Find a comfortable posture.
 Close your eyes and take three deep breaths.
-With each exhalation, imagine your body relaxing a little more".
+With each exhale, imagine that your body is relaxing a little more".

-• "Now, bring your attention to your feet.
-Tense all the muscles in your feet with strength, hold for five seconds... and now, release them suddenly.
+• "Now, direct your attention to your feet.
+Tense all the muscles in your feet tightly, hold for five seconds... and now, release them suddenly.
 Notice the difference".

 • "Do the same with your hands, clenching your fists.
-Tense your arms, shoulders bringing them up towards your ears, and even the muscles in your face.
+Tense your arms, lifting your shoulders towards your ears, and even the muscles in your face.
 After each tension, release completely and feel how that area relaxes".

-• "To finish, do a quick scan of your entire body, enjoying this feeling of lightness.
+• "To finish, do a quick scan of your whole body, enjoying this feeling of lightness.
 Stay here for one more minute before continuing".

-At Zen to Go we have seen that combining these pauses with our Shiatsu Chair massages enhances the results incredibly.
-While our certified therapist releases physical tension, a mindfulness guide helps the person also disconnect mentally, achieving a comprehensive and efficient well-being experience.
+At Zen to Go, we have seen that combining these pauses with our Spa Shiatsu massages enhances results in an incredible way.
+While our certified therapist releases physical tension, a mindfulness guide helps the person also disconnect mentally, achieving a complete and efficient well-being experience.

-These longer sessions are ideal for special wellness days, team retreats, or as a recurring weekly practice that truly strengthens the group's resilience.
+These longer sessions are ideal for special wellness days, team retreats, or as a recurring weekly practice that really strengthens the group's resilience.

 Guided visualization to manage frustration

-This exercise is a powerful tool for processing difficult emotions and changing perspective towards a challenge.
+This exercise is a powerful tool for processing difficult emotions and changing perspective in the face of a challenge.

 • Objective: Manage complex emotions and foster a more positive mindset.

-• Format: Ideally in a quiet space.
-Works wonderfully in a Shiatsu Chair.
+• Mode: Ideally in a quiet space.
+Works wonderfully in a Shiatsu chair.

 • Script:

-• "Start with some deep breaths to center yourself.
+• "Start with a few deep breaths to center yourself.
 Close your eyes and let your body feel heavy and completely relaxed".

-• "Gently bring to mind that situation that is causing you frustration.
+• "Carefully, bring to your mind that situation that is causing you frustration.
 Observe it as if it were a movie, without getting attached.
-Simply notice what sensations arise in your body".
+Just notice what sensations arise in your body".

-• "Now, imagine that you can place that emotion on a leaf and let it go down a river.
-Watch how it slowly drifts away, taking the intensity of the frustration with it".
+• "Now, imagine that you can place that emotion on a leaf and let it go in a river.
+Watch it drift away slowly, taking the intensity of frustration with it".

-• "Visualize a place that for you is synonymous with peace.
+• "Visualize a place that is synonymous with peace for you.
 A beach, a forest, your favorite corner.
-Feel the warmth, listen to the sounds, breathe in the air of that place.
+Feel the warmth, listen to the sounds, breathe the air of that place.
 Stay here for a moment, recharging your energy".

-• "When you feel ready, bring that sense of calm back with you to the present.
-Take one last deep breath and open your eyes, feeling renewed and with more clarity".
+• "When you feel ready, bring that feeling of calm back with you to the present.
+Take one last deep breath and open your eyes, feeling renewed and clearer".

 Integrating these mindfulness practices is a concrete and powerful step.
 Each one builds a solid foundation for well-being.
-If you want to explore this pillar more deeply, you’ll find more breathing techniques for relaxation in our blog that perfectly complement these sessions.
+If you want to explore this pillar more in-depth, you can find more breathing techniques for relaxation that perfectly complement these sessions on our blog.

-A successful mindfulness program is not a one-size-fits-all; it is a tailored suit.
-What works for a startup in Monterrey may not be ideal for a corporation in Mexico City.
-Therefore, the first step is to listen to your team.
+A successful mindfulness program is not a one-size-fits-all; it’s a tailored suit.
+What works for a startup in Monterrey may not be ideal for a corporation in CDMX.
+That’s why the first step is to listen to your team.
 What do they really need?
-Tools for stress or to improve focus?
+Tools for stress or for improving focus?

-Understanding the specific needs of your collaborators will allow you to structure a plan that is not only well-received but generates real impact.
-The key is flexibility and consistency, creating a program that feels like genuine support and not just another task.
+Understanding your collaborators' specific needs will allow you to structure a plan that is not only well-received but generates a real impact.
+The key is flexibility and consistency, creating a program that feels like a genuine support, not just another task.

 Frequency and duration: what works best?

 One of the most common questions we receive at Zen to Go is about the ideal cadence.
-Based on our experience with corporate clients, consistency trumps intensity.
+Based on our experience with corporate clients, consistency outweighs intensity.

-• Daily 5-minute pauses: They are incredibly effective in building the habit.
+• Daily 5-minute breaks: These are incredibly effective for building the habit.
 They integrate easily into the routine, without interrupting workflow, and offer an immediate mental "reset".

-• Weekly 30-minute sessions: They allow for deeper exploration of more advanced techniques.
-They work very well for strengthening team cohesion and addressing specific issues, such as managing frustration.
+• Weekly 30-minute sessions: These allow for deepening in more advanced techniques.
+They work very well to strengthen team cohesion and address specific topics such as frustration management.

-A combination of both is usually ideal: daily pauses guided by internal leaders and a weekly session with an expert facilitator to deepen and maintain motivation.
+A combination of both is usually ideal: daily pauses led by internal leaders and a weekly session with an expert facilitator to deepen and maintain motivation.

 Adapting practices to the hybrid model

-With teams distributed throughout the country, from Guadalajara to Mérida, an approach that combines virtual and in-person is essential.
+With teams distributed across the country, from Guadalajara to Mérida, an approach that combines virtual and in-person is essential.

-Virtual formats ensure everyone has access to the same tools.
+Virtual formats ensure that everyone has access to the same tools.
 On the other hand, in-person sessions strengthen bonds and generate a unique group energy, ideal for special wellness days.
-At Zen to Go, we have seen the power of combining a virtual session on Tuesday with a shiatsu chair massage day on Thursday; the impact multiplies.
+At Zen to Go, we have seen the power of combining a virtual session on Tuesday with a Spa Shiatsu massage day on Thursday; the impact multiplies.

-Here is where you see the value of each modality:
+This is where the value of each modality is seen:

 Tres iconos representando prácticas de mindfulness: estrés mental, enfoque visual y calma con hojas naturales

-Each icon represents a pillar that mindfulness practices help strengthen: stress reduction, improved focus, and cultivating calm amidst workplace chaos.
+Each icon represents a pillar that mindfulness practices help strengthen: stress reduction, focus improvement, and cultivating calm amidst workplace chaos.

 Internal facilitator or external expert?